 TripAdvisor also ranked the Museum in the fourth position in a list of 95 Hanoi attractions.

 Vietnam Museum of Ethnology is a convergence of cultures and a scientific ethnological center.

-Being a member of the National Centre for Social Sciences and Humanities, the museum participate in various undertakings.
+Being a member of the National Centre for Social Sciences and Humanities, the museum participates in various undertakings.

-Technical lab in the Vietnam Museum of Ethnology
+Technical lab in the Museum of Ethnology Hanoi

 The museum boasts more than 15.000 artifacts

 Approximately 40.000 photographs and many audio-visual tapes

-Many collections of highly cultural value are exhibited and preserved by the museum.
+Many collections of high cultural value are exhibited and preserved by the museum.

 The exhibition building was designed based on the idea of the architect Ha Duc Linh, a Tay minority, in the shape of a Đong Son drum.